barispinara/jwt_authentication_springboot/README.md

 ### H2 Database Console

 The application uses an in-memory H2 database.
 You can access the H2 console at:

+*You can change these properties from `application.properties` if you want*

 - **URL**: [http://localhost:8080/h2-console](http://localhost:8080/h2-console)
 - **Default Credentials**: